kzhu/kzhu.github.com/_posts/2013-10-19-does-life-end-at-35.md

 It began in 1976, with the death of Chairman Mao.
 Under his rule, China experienced decades of hardship.
 Academia was heavily restricted and the country had become technologically isolated.
 Prior to this, my grandpa had lived through the invasion, civil war and famine.
 With Mao out of the picture, the new leadership were desperate for reform.
 In a push to kickstart research, the government reached out to academics all over the country.
 My grandpa was one of them.

 Having only been allowed to complete his undergraduate degree, he spent decades doing whatever research and teaching came his way.
-Eventually - and this is the key word- he worked his way up to become an associate professor in electrical engineering at a respected university.
+Eventually - and this is the key word- he worked his way up to become a  professor in electrical engineering at a respected university.
 In 1977, despite being close to retirement, he seized upon his new professional freedom.
 In front of China's senior academics and officials, he presented a convincing proposal to explore the emerging field of Biomedical Engineering, a term only recently coined in the West.
 Over the next decade, he spearheaded research and collaborations that would make technology such as CT, ultrasound and CAT scans a pervasive part of Chinese healthcare.
 Even after retirement, he was still mentoring PhD students well into his 70s.
 <div class="image">
 <img data-src="img/grandpa_study.jpg" src=data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==
 onload=lzld(this)> </img>